AdFabConnect/gunman/README.md

 ## How
 Here is what is used to make it happen :
-- The server :
--- NodeJS, express, socket.io : Nothing particular here.
+- The server: NodeJS, express, socket.io : Nothing particular here.
 We define 3 routes.
 One for the gun (the mobile), one for the target (your remote screen) and the last for an image.
 We're listening for 4 events.

-- The gun :
--- The gyroscope is used to send data when device orientation changes.
+- The gun: The gyroscope is used to send data when device orientation changes.

-- The target :
--- the target receives the different events and calculate the position of the "crosshair" based on Gyroscope signal.
+- The target: The target receives the different events and calculate the position of the "crosshair" based on Gyroscope signal.

 ## Installation
 Clone this repo then `npm install` it